ultraleap/ultraleap-labs-haptictextures/README.md

 	- (Windows: v4 https://developer-archive.leapmotion.com/downloads/external/v4-developer-beta/windows)
  	- (Mac: v2 https://developer.leapmotion.com/sdk/v2)
 * Leap Motion Core Assets Unity Package: https://developer.leapmotion.com/unity
-* This project was built using Unity 2019.2.11f1, but should work with other Unity versions with minimal effort.
+* This project was built using Unity 2020.3.2f1, but should work with other Unity versions (not tested).
+* Will import with a dependency on Unity's 'Python for Unity' experimental package.
+This will be installed through the Unity package manager by default.

 ## Usage